Pine Tree Trail News

 Spring of 2019

-Nathan Nipula begins to investigate the Pine Tree Trail sign’s origins and the forgotten route it was connected to with his fiancé, Roberta (Robbie) McKay.
+Nathan Nipula, discoverer of the original begins to investigate the Pine Tree Trail sign’s origins and the forgotten route it was connected to with his fiancé, Roberta (Robbie) McKay.

 They begin to build community support to re-sign the nearly 500-mile trail and get it put back on Maine maps.
 The effort would become known as “the Pine Tree Trail Project”.

-2012 Nathan Nipula unearths an original Pine Tree Trail sign in Molunkus along Route 2.
-(Pine Tree Trail).
-He would hang on to the sign for years...
+A Molunkus Maine resident unearths an original Pine Tree Trail sign along Route 2. in Molunkus (Pine Tree Trail).
+The sign was kept for years...